Solomonc0/41189-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 I found all the content in this lecture very interesting and it explained some events in day-to-day life.
 For the Prisoner's Dilemma - when a shop lowers their price on a particular item, they are defecting against their competitors in order to reap the benefits.
 Colonel Blotto's game was also intriguing and useful as I can apply it to some games I play that involve strategy and a finite number of resources.

+## Group Work and Assignment
+### How did we communicate and collaborate with each other?
+Our group of 4 (including me) created a Messenger chat that we all used to communicate with each other and give updates on where we were at in the assignment.
+We organised meetings on MS Teams to distribute the workload between us, informed each other if we cannot attend a meeting and reminded each other of upcoming assignments and due dates.
+Our group chat was very active compared to other subjects that I am currently doing which was a nice change.
+Everyone understood when someone could not attend a meeting and replies were very quick for the most part.
+We all encouraged each other and did our own fair share of work.

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+*Strengths*: Communication, encouragement, workload division, we all had a good understanding of the subject.
+*Weaknesses*: Being unavailable, I had morning classes than my group mate had some.
+Then when he finished work, I started my work - meetings were hard to organise.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Not being available due to work and other commitments.
+Usually, we were all available during the 3-6pm workshop so we just met up then on MS Teams and it was fine.
+If we were unavailable during the workshop, we just messaged the chat and organised it there.

+### What would I do better next time and with what anticipated results?
+Possibly reply to the chat quicker as I was probably the slowest to reply, but I still messaged the chat as soon as I was available, so it wasn't too much of an issue.